Justin Ferizaj

-Justin Ferizaj (born 13 January 2005) is an Irish professional footballer who plays as a midfielder for Irish club Bray Wanderers.
+Justin Ferizaj (born 13 January 2005) is an Irish professional footballer who plays as a left midfielder or attacking midfielder for EFL League Two club Crawley Town.

 Club career

 Early career

-Born in Dublin to Albanian parents, Ferizaj joined Tallaght-based club Shamrock Rovers as a child.
+Born in Dublin to Albanian parents, Ferizaj joined St Kevin's Boys as a child before moving to Tallaght-based club Shamrock Rovers.

 Shamrock Rovers

 Having progressed through the academy, he made his league debut in the 2022 season, in a 2–1 win over St Patrick's Athletic at Richmond Park.
 The same year, he went on trial with German side Hamburg, before turning down a contract offer from Italian side Sampdoria.
 After impressive performances, being lauded for his ability to step up to senior level, he signed a new contract with Shamrock Rovers in July 2022.
 Ferizaj spent time on trial at Tottenham Hotspur during the off season from Rovers, after receiving permission from the club.
 He scored his first goal at senior level on 13 March 2023, in a 2–1 Leinster Senior Cup defeat away to Bray Wanderers at the Carlisle Grounds.